Savelor/SQLAIRefactor/docs/SQLinjection.md

 END
 ```

-**Solution 3**: Use Quotename function.
+**Solution 3: QUOTENAME** Use Quotename function.
 QUOTENAME safely wraps input in single quotes and escapes any embedded ones.
 This approach is not as safe as parameterization, and can be used only if parameterization isn’t possible.
 ```sql
 CREATE PROCEDURE [dbo].[usp_testInj3]
 @cityname NVARCHAR(256)